NEU-DSG/dailp-encoding/doc/user-testing.md

 ### Casual Visitor

+Is it okay with you if I record this session for record keeping?

 You are interested in American Indian language preservation and history, but not necessarily learning Cherokee.
 You come across an organization called "DAILP" on the Northeastern University website and curiously take a look at their website.
 The goal of DAILP is to support the ongoing creation of indigenous peoples’ knowledge, interpretations, and representations of the past by preserving and analyzing historical texts.
+I am one of DAILP's developers and today I'd like to have you test the website and ask for your feedback.

 ## Features